Getting Started: E-Rx

 • Add a preferred pharmacy

-• A list of active and inactive medications (with ability to adjust the statuses of each medication)
+• A editable list of active and inactive medications

 • Coverage details

 A Patient ID is automatically generated by DoseSpot for your patient.
-This is not the same as your patient's Healthie ID.
+This is not the same as your client's Healthie ID.

-This information is pulled from SureScripts, which is connected directly to insurance plans/PBMs.
-It will use the medication information and days supply to pull copay values.
+Note: insurance & coverage information is pulled from SureScripts, which is directly connected to insurance plans/PBMs.
+It will use the medication information and days supply to full copay values.
 This information cannot be edited, as it is sourced from SureScripts.

 Preferred Pharmacy(ies)